-It is preferable to install the unit on the roof of the structure if the registers or diffusers are in the wall or ceiling.
+It is preferable to install the unit on the roof of the structure if the registers or diffusers are located in the wall or ceiling.
 A slab installation is recommended when the registers are low on the wall or in the floor.

-CONNECTING THE RETURN AND SUPPLY FLEXIBLE DUCT IN MANUFACTURED OR MODULAR HOUSING APPLICATION.
+CONNECTING THE RETURN AND SUPPLY FLEXIBLE DUCT IN MANUFACTURED OR MODULAR HOUSING APPLICATION

 The return and supply fittings are to be attached at the unit to a suitable square to round duct converter.
 Your distributor has a factory designed square to round converter transition.
-The model #'s of these kits are as follows in the table below.
+The model numbers of these kits are as follows in the table below.
 (See Specification Sheets for Dimension details).

-Accessory Description ITEM NUMBER MEDIUM CHASSIS LARGE CHASSIS Downflow Square to Round SQRPG101/102 SQRPG103 Horizontal Square to Round SQRPGH102 SQRPGH103
+Accessory Item Number Description Medium Chassis Large Chassis Downflow Square to Round SQRPG101/102 SQRPG103 Horizontal Square to Round SQRPGH102 SQRPGH103

-The SQRPG101, SQRPG102, and SQRPG103 fit up to the Return and Supply Downflow vents having dimensions: Return (22 3⁄4" x 12 1⁄4") and Supply (22 1⁄4" x 14 3⁄4").
-The SQRPGH101, SQRPGH102, and SQRPGH103 fit up to the Horizontal Return and Supply downflow vents having dimensions: Medium Chassis (16 1⁄2" x 16 1⁄2") and Large Chassis (18 1⁄2" x 18 1⁄2").
-The Medium Chassis kits transition to a 16" Diameter and the Large Chassis kits transition to an 18" Diameter

-(equivalent diameter, opening is oval) on the return.
+The SQRPG101, SQRPG102, and SQRPG103 fit up to the Return and Supply Downflow vents having dimensions: Return (22 3/4" x 12 1/4") and Supply (22 1/4" x 14 3/4").
+The SQRPGH101, SQRPGH102, and SQRPGH103 fit up to the Horizontal Return and Supply downflow vents having dimensions: Medium Chassis (16 1/2" x 16 1/2") and Large Chassis (18 1/2" x 18 1/2").
+The Medium Chassis kits transition to a 16" Diameter and the Large Chassis kits transition to an 18" Diameter (equivalent diameter, opening is oval) on the return.
 The collars are to be slipped into the openings, and the flanges bent around the converter.
 The square to round converter is attached to the flanges of the square duct openings.
 The flexible duct is then clamped on to the collars.
 Once the duct is affixed to the unit, seal the collars and flanges with a proper waterproof sealant.
-SEE FIGURE 6: MANUFACTURED HOME MODIFICATION KIT.
+See Figure 6 - Manufactured Home Modification Kit.